SMalaekeh/SMalaekeh.github.io/_pages/about.md

 I hold bachelor’s and master’s degrees in **Civil and Water Resources Engineering** (*with highest distinction*) with a minor in economics from **Sharif University of Technology**, and was an **exchange graduate student** in Applied Mathematics at [Saint Petersburg State University](https://english.spbu.ru/).

-My research lies at the intersection of **environmental & energy economics, household finance, and public economics**.
+My research lies at the intersection of **environmental & energy economics and household finance**.
 Methodologically, I focus on **causal inference in complex settings** (spatial spillover effect estimation, continuous treatments; unstructured data such as images, graphs, and text), leveraging **machine learning and deep learning** to support **decision-making under uncertainty**.

 Service and Activities